digidotcom/xbee-python/doc/examples.rst

 This sample application shows how to send data asynchronously from the XBee device to another remote device on the same network using the XBee Python Library.
-Transmitting data asynchronously means the execution is not blocked during the transmit request, but you cannot determine if the data was sent successfully.
+Transmitting data asynchronously means the execution is not blocked during the transmit request, but you cannot determine if the data was successfully sent.

 The application sends data asynchronously to a remote XBee device on the network with a specific node identifier (name).